Brazil's Bolsonaro again says coronavirus concern overblown

 He did say people should be "extremely worried" about transmitting the virus to others, particularly to parents and grandparents.

-As he spoke, some Brazilians who are home in self-isolation protested what they view his blasé attitude toward the pandemic by leaning from their windows to bang pots and pans.
+As he spoke, some Brazilians who are home in self-isolation protested what they view as his blasé attitude toward the pandemic by leaning from their windows to bang pots and pans.

 Bolsonaro has drawn criticism, initially for referring to the virus that causes COVID-19 disease as a "fantasy" and then, as authorities including his own health ministry instructed people to avoid gatherings, for going to a March 15 rally where he shook supporters' hands.
 On March 20, he called COVID-19 "a little flu."